mondago/ucclient-js-sdk/README.md

 ## Dependencies

-Download your software dependencies [here](https://gointegrator.com/downloads/software/uk)
+To access the API the end user must be running a Mondago UC desktop* product that supports it.
+Please contact developerprogram@mondago.com if you need to check which products provide the API or any other product related information.
+* A DB / CRM level license is required.

+A standalone development client is available [here](https://gointegrator.com/downloads/software/uk)

 ## Features

+**Event Listeners**
+event:"ucLogin"
--   **Monitor login**: check for the start up and login of your desktop client, telling you when you can start using the api
+- Check for the start up and login of your desktop client, telling you when you can start using the API

--   **Monitor calls**: see your call events coming in, initial event and updates to your calls
--   **Control handset**: use the api to easily control your active calls and make new calls
+event:"ucCall"
+- Call events: ringing, connected, completed, hold, un-hold
+- Call information: caller’s number, dialed number

+**Control handset**
+- Call actions: make call, answer, hold, hang-up

 ## Installing